arXiv/arxiv-submission-ui/README.md

 ### Quick start commands (mock compiler)

-Make sure you have your AWS settings configured properly before proceeding (see above).
+Make sure you have your AWS settings configured properly before proceeding ([see above](#aws-credentials)).

+docker-compose note: When you are running with an alternate config (-f <config>) you will want to add the '-f <config>' argument to all docker-compose commands since this configuration file defines the set of services it is operating on.

 ```bash
 cd /path/to/arxiv-submission-ui